Adaptive-treed bandits: Tree-armed bandits

 \section{Tree-armed bandits}

 In this section, we will describe our results on the tree-armed bandit problem.
-In \autoref{sec:tps}, we will give a definition of the problem, and in \autoref{sec:alg}, describe the algorithm we will use to solve it.
-In \autoref{sec:wbr}, we will define a class of reward functions over which our algorithm performs well, and in \autoref{sec:results}, state our bounds on the regret.
-Finally, in \autoref{sec:imp} we will show how our algorithm can be implemented efficiently.
+In Section~\ref{sec:tps}, we will give a definition of the problem, and in Section~\ref{sec:alg}, describe the algorithm we will use to solve it.
+In Section~\ref{sec:wbr}, we will define a class of reward functions over which our algorithm performs well, and in Section~\ref{sec:results}, state our bounds on its regret and complexity.